My complete and up-to-date travel guide featuring the best things to do in Kotor, Montenegro!

 The Ladder of Kotor is a famous hiking trail behind Kotor Old Town and San Giovanni Fortress.
 Its many winding switchbacks lead up to a mountain viewpoint overlooking the Bay of Kotor at approximately 940 meters above sea level.

 This hike is one of the best attractions for adventurers chasing incredible views.
+We hiked up here for sunset and it was by far the best view that I found in Kotor.
 From the top, you can see the cruise ship-lined bay, Old Town, Vrmac rang–, and even all the way out to the Adriatic Sea!

 2. Explore San Giovanni Fortress

-If there's one thing to do in Kotor, it's taking a walk up the rugged fortified walls of San Giovanni Fortress, also known simply as Kotor Fortress.
+If there's one thing to do in Kotor, it's to take a walk up the rugged fortified walls of San Giovanni Fortress, also known simply as Kotor Fortress.

 This is a set of historical fortifications protecting the medieval town via a series of walls, ramparts, towers, citadels, bastions, and forts leading all the way up the mountain range to the Castle of San Giovanni.